 Knowing some key terms ahead of time can help you feel more familiar with what you will see when you come to Wigful Thinking.
 Of course, we are happy to explain these terms in person during your consultation, but if it would help you to feel more comfortable, here are four terms you will encounter when shopping for a wig or hair piece.

 Synthetic Cap Construction

-Synthetic cap construction refers to how the cap, or the part of the wig that fits snug onto your head, is made.
+Synthetic cap construction refers to how the cap, or the part of the wig that fits snugly onto your head, is made.
 The next three terms are types of cap designs or construction.

 What is hand-tied?
-100% hand-tied means that each individual strand of hair is tied onto the entire cap of the wig.
+100% hand-tied means that each strand of hair is tied onto the wig’s entire cap.
 This gives it a smooth surface and makes it comfortable for those with total hair loss where the base of the wig will be against your sensitive scalp.
-Since each strand is affixed individually, this reduces shedding which protects your wig and keeps it looking great for the long term.
-And since each strand is individually tied, each strand can move independently and giving your hair natural movement and a realistic look.
+Since each strand is affixed individually, this reduces shedding, which protects your wig and keeps it looking great for the long term.
+And since each strand is individually tied, each strand can move independently, giving your hair natural movement and a realistic look.

-A lacefront wig is the only type of wig where you can expose your own hairline.
-There is “lace” or a sheer mesh on the front of the wig which will adhere to your forehead with adhesive tape or glue.
-When the part of the lace not under the wig is cut away, you are left with natural looking and feeling hair.
+A lace front wig is the only type of wig where you can expose your own hairline.
+There is “lace” or a sheer mesh on the front of the wig, which will adhere to your forehead with adhesive tape or glue.
+When the part of the lace not under the wig is cut away, you are left with natural-looking and feeling hair.
 Many celebrities have worn this type of wig for years.
 This type is great if you want to wear the hair away from your face in a ponytail.
-This type of construction also means that you don’t need heavy bangs or heavy hair volume in the front since you don’t need to hide the front hairline.
+This construction also means that you don’t need heavy bangs or hair volume in the front since you don’t need to hide the front hairline.

-Since Caryl has been in your shoes, she understands that the right wig can help you feel confident and radiant so you can meet life’s challenges with your chin up and a bold smile on your face.
+Since Caryl has been in your shoes, she understands that the right wig can help you feel confident and radiant to meet life’s challenges with your chin up and a bold smile on your face.